micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-41-rashi_en.md

 ### passuk 43
 <b>Second-ranking carriage.</b> Second to his own carriage which travels next to his.
 <b>Avreich.</b> As Onkelos translates it: דֵּין אַבָּא לְמַלְכָּא —This is the associate of the king.
 In Aramaic רֵךְ means king.
 [In the Talmudic chapter] “Hashutfin” [we find:] “Not a king, nor the son of a king.”
-In the Aggadah R. Yehudah explained it: אַבְרֵךְ refers to Yoseif [אַב —old, רַךְ —young] who was “old” in wisdom and “young” in years.
+In the Aggadah R. Yehudah explained it: אַבְרֵךְ refers to Yossef [אַב —old, רַךְ —young] who was “old” in wisdom and “young” in years.
 Ben Durmaskis said to him, “How much longer will you continue to misinterpret Scripture?” אַבְרֵךְ can only be related to the word בִּרְכַּים [knees], because all would enter before him and leave, only with his permission, similar to what is said: “He thus placed him,” etc.

 ### passuk 44
 <b>I am Pharaoh.</b> Who has the power in his hands to issue decrees over my kingdom, and I hereby decree that no man shall lift his hand—<b>Without you.</b> [Meaning:] without your permission.
 Another explanation [of the words] “I am Pharaoh” [meaning:] “I will be king, but without you, etc. This [explanation] is similar to: “Only by [virtue of] the throne [will I be greater than you].”